jlperona-teaching/ecs154a-winter20/syllabus/syllabus.rst

 You can find the official UC Davis policy on the `Office of Student Support and Judicial Affairs`_ website.
 The `Code of Academic Conduct`_ also contains more information.

-As it notes on the README_ for this repository, public forks of this repository with assignment code in them abet cheating.
+As it notes on the `main README`_ for this repository, public forks of this repository with assignment code in them abet cheating.
 Any public forks with code in them will be considered academic misconduct.

 The labs will be partner assignments.